Sulaiman-Dem/Sulaiman-Dem.github.io/README.md

 - Collaborated with a team of 4 to create a website presenting the history and future of art.
 - Created the HTML skeleton of the website using Visual Studio Code.
-  Managed and organised team members to ensure timely completion of tasks aligned with their strengths.
+  Managed and organised team members to ensure the timely completion of tasks aligned with their strengths.

 [The Future of AI](https://group9-wp-su23.tiqc01.com)

 > July 2023

-- Created a website using wordpress and HTML in a group of 5.
+- Created a website using WordPress and HTML in a group of 5.
-- Created the HTML structure of the website and researched all the information which explains pros and cons of AI, how to build an AI model and our opinion of the future of AI.
+- Created the HTML structure of the website and researched all the information which explains the pros and cons of AI, how to build an AI model and our opinion on the future of AI.
 - Managed and organised each individual in my group to complete a certain task that related to their strengths and dedicated a co-leader to make sure the work was finished on the required due dates.

 [AI Tools](https://sulaiman-wp-su23.tiqc01.com/)

 > July 2023

-- Created a website using wordpress that helps small businesses understand the technologies of AI tools that they can use to make them more efficient and successful.
+- Created a website using WordPress that helps small businesses understand the technologies of AI tools that they can use to make them more efficient and successful.

 ## EDUCATION